Shalnon/StudyingVulkan/README.md

        /*..const.VkVertexInputAttributeDescription*....pVertexAttributeDescriptions......*/ pInputAttributeDescriptions
     };
 ```
-   * Use a pradominately functional programming model to keep the callstack shallow and reduce the amount of cross rerferencing necessary to understand the purpsoe and intention behind a piece of code.
+   * Use a predominately functional programming model to keep the callstack shallow and reduce the amount of cross rerferencing necessary to understand the purpsoe and intention behind a piece of code.
    * Take advantage of subpasses for deferred rendering instead of a series of multiple renderpasses.
    * Use the swapchain and Microsoft windowing system more directly, and avoid using libraries such as GLFW.